chrispriv/aeroscenery-afs_addons/scenery/jp_osakabay.md

 HD photo scenery covering the entire Osaka Bay area, including the cities of Osaka, Kobe and Wakayama as well as the missing ground texture for Kansai Intl.
 Airport.

-Some POIs have been added to the scenery.
-Alos an elevation was fixed for some areas and the helipad implemented at Sakai City Hall.
+Some POIs have been added.
+Also elevation was fixed for some areas and a helipad implemented at Sakai City Hall.

 <div class="tag-container">